 Be certain that your content, copy, and images represent the America that they know.
 And when promoting a cause, or demonstrating how you align with their values, do so authentically.
 If you’re too obvious about it – they’ll know.

 It’s tempting to think that Gen Z spends all of their time on their phones.
 After all, they’re the first fully native digital audience in history.
 But surveys show that reality is a little more nuanced.
-A Foursquare study, for example, said that these consumers are 23% more likely to visit shopping malls than the average shopper.
+A recent Kearney study, for example, said that 65% of these consumers prefer shopping at brick-and-mortar stores to try out purchases.

-Think of ways to drive shoppers to brick-and-mortar locations.
-For one thing, your mail and store flyers should be truly omnichannel, making it as easy as possible to search, shop, buy, and pick up.
+Think of ways to drive shoppers to physical locations.
+For one thing, your mail and store flyers should be truly omnichannel.
+They should make it as easy as possible to search, shop, buy, and pick up.
 Also – and this is good advice in general – look at enhancing and tailoring their retail, in-store experience as a way of standing apart from bottom-line-oriented competitors.
 Another idea: Create retail traffic with retargeting direct mail postcards and self-mailers.

 Still think you can get away with generic, one-size-fits-all direct mail?
 Not with this audience!
 They don’t want to be marketed to any more than other generations do.
-But especially because they’ve grown up communicating one-on-one with brands on social media, your mail needs to be more individualized than ever before to be relevant.
+But especially because they’re digital natives and have grown up communicating one-on-one with brands on social media, your mail needs to be more individualized than ever before to be relevant.

-Millennials follow and trust influencers like Instagram celebrities for ideas on what to wear, eat, etc. Gen Zers, on the other hand, show more interest in micro-influencers – “real people”, including peers – before making a purchase.
+The Millennial generation follows and trusts influencers like Instagram celebrities for ideas on what to wear, eat, etc. Gen Zers, on the other hand, show more interest in micro-influencers – “real people”, including peers – before making a purchase.